syncthing/docs/dev/events.rst

 -----------

 Syncthing provides a simple long polling interface for exposing events from the core utility towards a GUI.
-To receive events, see :ref:`events-get`.
+To receive events, see :doc:`/rest/events-get`.

 Event Structure
 ---------------